bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/overflow/node-package-manager.md

 1. Explain the complexity of and write a function that performs bubble sort on an array of numbers.

 - Time Complexity: O(n^2)
-    -   In our worst case, our input is in the opposite order.
-We have to perform n swaps and loop through our input n times because a swap is made each time.
+- -   In our worst case, our input is in the opposite order.
+We have to perform n swaps and loop through our input n times because a swap is made each
 - Space Complexity: O(1)
     -   We are creating the same number of variables with an exact size, independent of our input.
 No new arrays are created.
 -   Code example for bubbleSort: